 A report by Perú Ecológico (2006) states that the sex of the hatchlings is closely related to the temperature inside the nest: males will be born in the hot areas, towards the bottom, and females will be born in the colder areas, closer to the surface.
 The mother may cool or heat the nest, depending on population needs.

-Although the black caiman is considered the largest predator in the rivers of the Amazon because of its large size, the strength of its bite and the toughness of its hide, it is also preyed upon and seriously threatened.
+Although the black caiman is considered the largest predator in the rivers of the Amazon because of its size, the strength of its bite, and the toughness of its hide, it is also preyed upon and seriously threatened.

-This species is considered endangered or vulnerable, as was the case until the recent past, when illegal poaching hunted them to trade, nationally and internationally, their skins, particularly the soft part of their belly, of great resistance, highly demanded for leather goods, to make wallets, handbags, belts, shoes.
+This species is considered endangered or vulnerable, as was the case until the recent past, when illegal poaching hunted them to trade their skins, nationally and internationally.
+This was particularly true of the soft part of their belly, which has great resistance, and was in high demand for leather goods to make wallets, handbags, belts, and shoes.

-The main predator of the black caiman is man, who hunts it for its skin and meat, and in some cases the jaguar, which battles against the caiman, even tearing open its belly skin with its claws.
+The main predator of the black caiman is man, who hunts it for its skin and meat.
+In some cases, the jaguar is also a predator, which battles against the caiman, even tearing open its belly skin with its claws.

-Another factor that threatens the conservation of the species is habitat fragmentation, which isolates and reduces their populations, and reduces their living area (Ortiz 2012, Dueñas 3008, Villamarín-Jurado, Marioni, Thorbjarnarson Nelson, Botero-Arias, Magnusson 2011).
+Another factor that threatens the conservation of the species is habitat fragmentation, which isolates and reduces their populations and their living area (Ortiz 2012, Dueñas 3008, Villamarín-Jurado, Marioni, Thorbjarnarson Nelson, Botero-Arias, Magnusson 2011).

 This post is also available in: Español (Spanish)